ameyajalihal/ameyajalihal.github.io/_posts/2024-07-04-How-to-read-imperfect-translations.md

 # 9

 What have we learned?
 We started with a naïve, literal translation of _karma_ and _akarma_ as action and inaction.
-We saw that this made a shloka sound nonsensical.
+We saw that this made a _shloka_ sound nonsensical.
 That set us on a quest to make sense of it, by looking for a better translation of these ideas.
 We set out to draw a roadmap to navigate difficult-to-translate concepts using poor translations, we ended up going outwards

-literal translation ->  bhashyas Þ dictionaries Þ cross referencing other works
+literal translation ->  bhashyas -> dictionaries -> cross referencing other works

 A little back and forth, and some research into what a _yajnya_ is helped along the way.
 And at the end we now have a more complete understanding of some important words in the _Bhagavad Gītā_.

-But more importantly I think in the process we’ve discovered that this sort of systematic exploration in fact helps with difficult concepts in general, irrespective of how easy they are to translate.
+Of course, this sort of systematic exploration helps with difficult concepts in general, irrespective of how easy they are to translate.
 It is just that in this instance the incongruity of the translation helped get us started.
 The moral is this: watch out for those over-glib koans!
 But keep thinking about why they are phrased the way they are.

 Finally, a careful reading can be enriching in more than one way.
-With just four new definitions, we now have a new lens to think about texts as far afield as the _Purusha Sukta,_ a text  people seem to think they understand completely.
-Not only does our new toolkit easily overturn common and persistent problems with how people understand the _Purusha Sukta_ (as a creation myth, for example) but reveals how tightly interwoven the Mahabharata and the Vedas are.
+With just four new definitions, we now have a new lens to think about texts as far afield as the _Purusha Sūkta_,_ a text  people seem to think they understand completely.
+Not only does our new toolkit easily overturn common and persistent problems with how people understand the _Purusha _Sūkta_ (as a creation myth, for example) but reveals how tightly interwoven the Mahabharata and the Vedas are.
 Thinking about just a couple of _shlokas_ in the _Gita_ has carried us beyond the context of the _Kurukshtra_ war into the territory of _Vedanta_.

 # 10

-Reflection on translating:
+Reflections on translating:

  1. Some misunderstandings are pervasive and deep-rooted, but mostly because of persistent and bad translations.
 It isn’t very difficult to pull ourselves out of them once we know the source of the problem.
  2. How do we know the source of the problem is the translation?
 This is the hard part.
 It is probably best to remain cautious of any translation.
 There are no deep meanings in Sanskrit that are inherently incomprehensible, inarticulable or untranslatable.
 We must believe this if we are to pursue any understanding.
 There may not exist perfect translations, but maybe a couple of imperfect ones will work just as well.
 Stay curious about the original Sanskrit.
  3. So this means translations are essential, unless you already know Sanskrit.
 And even if you do, the act of translation can open you up to new shades of meaning.
 Don’t settle for a received translation.
-But if you find yourself resorting to a Sanskrit word because you find it untranslatable.
-It probably means you don’t understand it adequately.
+But if you find yourself resorting to a Sanskrit word because you find it untranslatable, it probably means you don’t understand it adequately.
 Keep pushing past the imperfect translations.
  4. Texts are replete with intentionally phrased contradictions that clearly have some didactic or illustrative role.
 But they can only serve their role if the apparent or real contradiction is comprehensible.
 There are useful contradictions, and less useful ones.
 We started with the apparent contradiction (action-vs-inaction) but found it opaque.
 We were able to work through it and with a new translation arrived at a new contradiction (causes that lead to effects and those that are devoid of/free of them).
 This is more interesting.
 But this is the value of a poor translation, it is sets us on a journey.

-Reflection on reading:
+Reflections on reading:

 It is exceedingly treacherous to bring different texts together especially when you don’t even understand them individually.
 This is doubly so if you are dealing with the Vedas which, in opposition to the _Bhagavad Gītā_, bear the reputation of being incomprehensible.
 But I would argue it isn’t any more treacherous than reading any single text, such as the _Gītā_, aided only by poor translations.
 Since the latter is the task that got us started all of this with, I obviously think the effort of the former, of reading the _Vedas_ alongside the _Puranas_ is also worthwhile: after all, Vedantic ideas that animate the _Puranas_ are sourced in the Vedas themselves.